David Taylor (North West Leicestershire MP): Expenses

 Prior to this, he opened his complete "unredacted" expenses file to the local newspaper, the Leicester Mercury.

 Following the new emergency interim rules announced on 19 May 2009 by the Speaker, which say that furniture should no longer be claimed for, Taylor voluntarily elected to apply those new rules retrospectively in his case for the life of the parliament and had since made a refund based on the fully funded purchase price of all such items.

 Standing down

 At the May 2008 meeting of his Constituency Labour Party, Taylor announced he would not be standing for re-election at the next general election.
-Taylor died at the end of 2009, before the general election.
-As an election had to be called within four months, no by-election was held, and at the 2010 general election, Taylor's former seat was gained by Andrew Bridgen of the Conservative Party.
+Taylor died on 26 December 2009, before the upcoming general election.
+As an election was due to be called within four months, no by-election was held.
+At the 2010 general election, Taylor's former seat was gained by Andrew Bridgen of the Conservative Party.